sookinoby/sentiment-analysis2/README.md

 # Sentiment analysis using MXNet

+Suppose, we have a movie and we would like to provide a live feed from twitter that expresses positive review(sentiment) about the movie.
+We can either do it manually or use some [machine learning technique](http://www.sciencedirect.com/science/article/pii/S2090447914000550)  to classify the sentiments.
 In this notebook, we are going to classify sentiment by building a neural network using MXNet.

 The neural network will take a movie review as input and try to identify it and express a positive or negative opinion about the movie.
 We will start with a simple dense model and then build a model similar to [Yoon Kim's](https://arxiv.org/abs/1408.5882) paper.
 We will also visualize the output using [t-nse](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), a visualization technique for high dimensional data.
 Finally, we will use transfer learning to use pre-built embedding [glove](https://nlp.stanford.edu/projects/glove/) in our neural network to classify sentences.

 Although there are many deep learning frameworks like TensorFlow, Keras, Torch, and Caffee, MXNet is gaining popularity due to its flexibility and scalability across multiple GPUs.